RicardoMet/Semantic_Frame_PT_Parser/README.md

 ## Task Definition

 This project aims at being an experiment at predicting **frames and their core frame elements (FEs)** in European Portuguese sentences.
-For these experimental purposes, it focuses on three frames:
+For these experimental purposes, it focuses on three frames extracted from **FrameNet Brasil**:

 - `Avisar` (Warning)
 - `Lembrar_Experiência` (Remembering Experience)
 - `Transferir` (Transfer)

 The model performs **token-level classification** using the BIO tagging scheme for the FEs.
 A small set of NoFrame sentences is included to represent negative cases.

 ---